View Related Sites

 BMAT can be taken at a range of locations around the world.
 When you access the online booking system for registration, you will see a list of test centres – choose the one which is most convenient for you.
 Please note, you cannot book the test directly with the centre; you can only book through our online system.

-If you are applying to both the University of Navarra and CEU Cardenal Herrera, you only need to register for BMAT once.
+If you are applying to both Universidad de Navarra and CEU Cardenal Herrera, you only need to register for BMAT once.
 Please get in touch with our Helpdesk team to arrange the sharing of your results with both institutions.

 BMAT is a 2-hour pen-and-paper test, which consists of three sections and is taken in English.
 Sections 1 and 2 are multiple-choice, and Section 3 is a writing task.
 You can find out more about the format of the test below.